Who We Are

 A highly competitive electric distribution utility in CARAGA by 2025.

-Icon
+Mission Icon

-Our Mision
+Our Mission

 To commit total customer satisfaction through continuous innovation, excellent electric service, and member-owner empowerment.

-Years Of Service
+Years of Service

-Member-Owner Empowerment
+• Member-Owner Empowerment

-Number of Substation
+Number of Substations

 Offices